Harold Tarbolton: Life

-He was born in Nottingham in 1869, the son of Marriot Tarbolton, a civil engineer, and his wife, E. M. Stanfield.
+Tarbolton was born in Nottingham in 1869, the son of Marriot Tarbolton, a civil engineer, and his wife, E. M. Stanfield.
 The family moved around and he was mainly educated at Chigwell in Essex.

 He was articled to train as an architect with George Thomas Hine around 1885.
 After training he joined the office of Gerald Horsley in London.
 Here he was able to also study at the Royal Academy Schools from 1893 to 1895.
 He appears to have also spent some time during the same period at the University of Bonn in Germany.

 In 1895 he set up practice at 7 Frederick Street in Edinburgh with Sydney Tugwell who had worked with him in London.
 The partnership ended by 1897 and he then was asked to join the office at John Kinross to help with work at Manderston House.

-In 1900 he moved residence to 39 Northumberland Street in Edinburgh's Second New Town.
+In 1900 Tarbolton moved residence to 39 Northumberland Street in Edinburgh's Second New Town.
 In 1907 he replaced Henderson in the firm of Henderson & Hay.
 He was elected RIBA in 1904.
 He was a Governor of the Edinburgh School of Art and of Heriot-Watt College.

 In 1923 he employed Lawrence Harrower Smart to represent the firm as job architect on site for Bermuda Cathedral.

 In 1926 the Edinburgh office relocated to 4 St Colme Street on the Moray Estate in the west end of the city.

-In 1932 he merged with his former junior colleague Matthew Ochterlony to create Tarbolton & Ochterlony.
+In 1932 Tarbolton formed a partnership with his former junior colleague Matthew Ochterlony to create Tarbolton & Ochterlony.
 However, he appears to have had joint projects from 1924 onwards.

 In 1938 he succeeded George Washington Browne as Royal Fine Art Commissioner, a role he served until death.
 He was consulting architect to both St Ninian's Cathedral, Perth and Oban Cathedral.

-In 1944 Tarbolton & Ochterlony became architectural advisors to the Scottish Hydro Electric Board.
-They created the schemes for Loch Sloy, Pitlochry, Loch Faskally and Tummel-Garry.
+In 1944 Tarbolton & Ochterlony became part of the architectural advisory panel for the North of Scotland Hydro-Electric Board, along with Reginald Fairlie and James Shearer.
+Tarbolton & Ochterlony designed the Loch Sloy Hydro-Electric Scheme and the Tummel-Garry Scheme.
 Ochterlony died before the schemes were begun.
 Tarbolton saw the schemes built but did not live to their being commissioned.

 He died of a cerebral thrombosis at his home, 3 East Castle Road in the Merchiston district of Edinburgh on 31 July 1947.